 20 November 2018

-A specially curated exhibition that draws on the singular strength of the Medieval Treasures contained within the Burrell Collection has opened at Kelvingrove Art Gallery and Museum.
+A specially curated exhibition of Medieval Treasures from the Burrell Collection is on now at Kelvingrove Art Gallery and Museum until 7 July 2019.

 The exhibition has been curated by Sir Paul Ruddock, former Chairman of the V and A Museum in London, who is regarded as the most significant collector of medieval material in the world.